Wisconsin OWI/DUI defense

 What happens if I get an OWI with a child in the car in Wisconsin?

 Under §346.65(2)(f), having a passenger under 16 in the vehicle during an OWI triggers a major penalty enhancement.
-For a 1st offense, §346.65(2)(f)1 imposes 2nd-offense-level penalties: $350–$1,100 in fines and 5 days to 6 months in jail.
+For a 1st offense, §346.65(2)(f)1 imposes 2nd-offense-level penalties: $350-$1,100 in fines and 5 days to 6 months in jail.
 That converts what would have been a civil forfeiture into a criminal misdemeanor.
-For a 2nd through 7th offense, §346.65(2)(f)2 doubles both the fines and imprisonment and doubles the license revocation period.
+For a 2nd or subsequent offense, §346.65(2)(f)2 doubles both the fines and imprisonment and doubles the license revocation period.
 This applies even if the child was unharmed.

 Does an OWI with a minor in the car trigger a CPS investigation?